tobinbradley/dirt-simple-postgis-http-api/README.md

 The Dirt-Simple PostGIS HTTP API, or `dirt`, exposes PostGIS functionality to your applications over HTTP.

+## Important Note!

+**Dirt is now optimized for Postgis 3.
+If you're using Postgis 2.x, use the [postgis2x](https://github.com/tobinbradley/dirt-simple-postgis-http-api/tree/postgis2x) branch.**

 ## Getting started

 ### Requirements